15 Ways Marketing Automation Will Enhance Your Organization’s Marketing Efforts: Part I

 Do some customers order once then never return?
 Have you noticed that some customers aren’t taking advantage of all the features your product offers?
 With marketing automation you can set trigger points such as a recent purchase, a certain amount of time elapsed from last contact, the way they use your products or services, or most recent upgrades.
 And then send out messages based on those trigger points to ask your customers if they need any further help and support, and check in with them about their experience.
 Gathering customer feedback gives you valuable information that you can use to boost customer retention in the future.

 But wait, there’s more!
-Check back later this month for part II and 8 more ways marketing automation will enhance your organization’s marketing efforts!
+Check out Part II here for 8 more ways marketing automation will enhance your organization’s marketing efforts!